 Financial aid eligibility will be determined for all new students who have completed the FAFSA and have applied to the University.
 A thirty-day disbursement delay applies to undergraduate new and returning new students.

 Humphreys University has chosen to distribute funds in two quarterly installments.
 See "Disbursements" for further information about disbursements.

-The Student Financial Aid Portal will provide access to financial aid information throughout the financial aid awarding process, including a detailed list of all accepted and offered financial aid.
-When a student is accepted to Humphreys University, he or she will be emailed information on how to set up their Student Financial Aid Portal account.
-The Financial Aid portal provides students a secure manner to examine, submit, and edit information about financial aid application.
-Students who have met all eligibility requirements will be emailed a Financial Aid Offer Notification to their Humphreys University email account.
+The Student Financial Aid Portal provides access to financial aid information throughout the financial aid awarding process, including a detailed list of all accepted and offered financial aid.
+When a student is accepted to Humphreys University, they will be emailed information on setting up their Student Financial Aid Portal account.
+The Financial Aid portal provides students with a secure manner to examine, submit, and edit information about financial aid applications.
+Students who have met all eligibility requirements will be emailed a Financial Aid

+Offer Notification to their Humphreys University email account.